aurelienpierreeng/VirtualSecretary/docs/index.md

     - updating the server-side search engine means uploading 2 updated artifacts through FTP and overwritting the previous.
 They contain everything they need (page index, language model, tokenizer, etc.),

 !!! tip
-    A search engine index of 256k pages (with an 8.6 GB database) uses 1.6 GB of RAM at runtime.
+    A search engine index of 256k pages, with a language model vectorizing on 496 dimensions, produces a 8.6 GB database and uses 1.6 GB of RAM at runtime.

     On an Intel Xeon laptop from 2018:

     - in a server-like situation (Flask debug server, capped at 2 threads): the indexer loads in ~5 s and returns a search result in under 300 ms,
     - in a script-like situation: the indexer loads in ~1.5s and returns a search result in under 75 ms,
-    - building the full pipeline requires at most 12 GB of RAM (which can be reduced by using fewer cores),
+    - building the full pipeline:
+        - requires at most 12 GB of RAM (can be reduced by using fewer cores),
-    - building the full pipeline from scratch (without crawling the sources) takes around 6 h of computation.
+        - takes around 6 h of computation (without crawling the sources).

 ## Extensible by design